A collection of the 8 best research conference websites from around the internet: be inspired.

 - You’re using strong visuals.
 Whether it’s a great conference logo, a striking image from last year’s event, or even an inspiring image of your host city, it will help get delegates excited about your event.

 - You’re efficient with text on your homepage.
 Try to let the design do some of the talking.
+For this purpose, you can use any convenient website builder.

 - Delegates can quickly and easily do the most important things, like registering or submitting online.